MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/07-question-answering.md

     > The response includes a *short answer* as well as a more verbose *answer passage* - the answer passage shows the full text in the FAQ document for the closest matched question, while the short answer is intelligently extracted from the passage.
 You can control whether the short answer is from the response by using the **Display short answer** checkbox at the top of the test pane.

 1. Try another question, such as `How can I cancel a reservation?`
-1. When you're done testing the knowledge base, click **Test** to close the test pane.
+1. When you're done testing the knowledge base, select **Test** to close the test pane.

 ## Create a bot for the knowledge base

 The knowledge base provides a back-end service that client applications can use to answer questions through some sort of user interface.
 Commonly, these client applications are bots.
 To make the knowledge base available to a bot, you must publish it as a service that can be accessed over HTTP.
 You can then use the Azure Bot Service to create and host a bot that uses the knowledge base to answer user questions.

-1. At the left of the Language Studio page, click **Deploy knowledge base**.
+1. At the left of the Language Studio page, select **Deploy knowledge base**.
-1. At the top of the page, click **Deploy**.
+1. At the top of the page, select **Deploy**.
 A dialogue box will ask if you want to deploy the project.
 Select **Deploy**.

  ![Deploy knowledge base.](media/create-a-bot/deploy-knowledge-base.png)

-1. After the service has been deployed, click **Create a bot**.
+1. After the service has been deployed, select **Create a bot**.
 This opens the Azure portal in a new browser tab so you can create a Web App Bot in your Azure subscription.
 1. In the Azure portal, create a **Web App Bot**.
 (You may see a warning message to check that the source of the template is trustworthy.
 You do not need to take any action for that message.)
 Continue by updating the following settings:

     - **Project Details**